Why are you called the Wild Plum Center?

 What is the “Home-Based” Early Head Start program?

 Participants in the “Home-Based” EHS program have the option to select the site for their one-on-one sessions with Family Educators.
 Most families enrolled in this service model opt to have the sessions in their own homes as it provides the most rich environment for them to work with their children.

-Will my Family Educator / Family Service Specialist help with household duties?
-Can I leave my child with my Family Educator / Family Service Specialist?
+Will my Family Mentor / Program Specialist help with household duties?
+Can I leave my child with my Family Mentor / Program Specialist?

-No. Family Educators and Family Service Specialists consult with families to aid parents and caregivers in learning the best, most age and developmentally-appropriate ways of interacting with their children.
+No. Family Mentors and Program Specialists consult with families to aid parents and caregivers in learning the best, most age and developmentally-appropriate ways of interacting with their children.
 It is essential that both parents and children are present at these invaluable learning sessions.

 If you are federally-funded, why do you have to fundraise?

 Great question.
-First, we have to make up 1/4 of our annual budget through in-kind donations and grant monies to continue to receive EHS and HS funding.
-Secondly, as a federal program, Wild Plum Center is affected by sequestration--meaning that a significant portion of our funds will be cut in 2013-2014.
+We have to make up 1/4 of our annual budget through in-kind donations and grant monies to continue to receive EHS and HS funding.
 Monies from individuals, corporations, and foundations is greatly needed so that we can continue to offer the high level of comprehensive services to hundreds of Longmont families.